-Indications for Following VFA With Another Imaging Modality
+Indications for Following VFA with Another Imaging Modality

-- The decision to perform additional imaging must be based on each patient's overall clinical picture, including the VFA result. - Indications for follow-up imaging studies include: - o Two or more mild (grade 1) deformities without any moderate or severe (grade 2 or 3) deformities - Lesions in vertebrae that cannot be attributed to benign causes - O Vertebral deformities in a patient with a known history of a relevant malignancy - Equivocal fractures - o Unidentifiable vertebrae between T7-L4 - o Sclerotic or lytic changes, or findings suggestive of conditions other than osteoporosis
+The decision to perform additional imaging must be based on each patient's overall clinical picture, including the VFA result.

+- Indications for follow-up imaging studies include: - Lesions in vertebrae that cannot be attributed to benign causes - Vertebral deformities in a patient with a known history of a relevant malignancy - + Equivocal fractures - Unidentifiable vertebrae between T7-L4 Sclerotic or lytic changes, or findings suggestive of conditions other than osteoporosis

-Note: VFA is designed to detect vertebral fractures and not other abnormalities.
+\Note: VFA is designed to detect vertebral fractures and not other abnormalities.